buildbot/buildbot/master/docs/developer/stats-service.rst

    It takes the following arguments:

    ``property_name``
-     The name of property needed to be recorded as a statistic.
+     (str) The name of property needed to be recorded as a statistic.
    ``callback=None``
      The callback function that is used by ``CaptureProperty.consumer`` to post-process data before formatting it and sending it to the appropriate storage backends.
-     A default callback is provided for this (see :class:`CapturePropertyBase` for more).
+     A default callback is provided for this (see :class:`CapturePropertyBase` for more information).
    ``regex=False``
      If this is set to ``True``, then the property name can be a regular expression.
      All properties matching this regular expression will be sent for storage.

    .. py:method:: _builder_name_matches(self, builder_info)

       Since this class is used to capture a property over all builders, it simply returns ``True`` in all cases which means that all builders are allowed to post the property set in ``property_name`` to storage backends.

 .. py:class:: buildbot.statistics.capture.CaptureBuildTimes